makinacorpus/Leaflet.PolylineHandles/README.md

 Leaflet.PathGrab
 ================

-This plugin allows to grab intermediary points on a polyline.
+This plugin allows to grab intermediary points on a polyline, the same way you choose intermediary steps on route maps.

-The same way you choose intermediary steps on route maps.
+It can also be used to detect mouse hovering events on lines, with a tolerance distance.

 Play with [online demo](http://makinacorpus.github.io/Leaflet.PathGrab/).